Property-Finder-Patika/week-1-homework-1-toprakkis/README.md

 <br>}<br>

-                                                          --------> CH.3 Data Types <--------
+                                                         <b> --------> CH.3 Data Types <--------</b>

-  //CH.3 mainly dealt with data types and their declarations, for my HW, I will continue with in-class exercises.
-I changed some of the variables to play with code and understand it further.
+  <b>//CH.3 mainly dealt with data types and their declarations, for my HW, I will continue with in-class exercises.
+I changed some of the variables to play with code and understand it further.</b>

 <br>package main<br>